Markov Perfect Industry Dynamics with Many Firms

 We propose an approximation method for analyzing Ericson and Pakes (1995)-style dynamic models of imperfect competition.
-We define a new equilibrium concept that we call "oblivious equilibrium," in which each firm is assumed to make decisions based only on its own state and knowledge of the long run average industry state, but where firms ignore current information about competitors' states.
-The great advantage of oblivious equilibria is that they are much easier to compute than are Markov perfect equilibria.
-Moreover, we show that, as the market becomes large, if the equilibrium distribution of firm states obeys a certain "light-tail" condition, then oblivious equilibria closely approximate Markov perfect equilibria.
-This theorem justifies using oblivious equilibria to analyze Markov perfect industry dynamics in Ericson and Pakes (1995)-style models with many firms.
+We develop a simple algorithm for computing an ``oblivious equilibrium,'' in which each firm is assumed to make decisions based only on its own state and knowledge of the long run average industry state, but where firms ignore current information about competitors' states.
+We prove that, as the market becomes large, if the equilibrium distribution of firm states obeys a certain ``light-tail'' condition, then oblivious equilibria closely approximate Markov perfect equilibria.
+We develop bounds that can be computed to assess the accuracy of the approximation for any given applied problem.
+Through computational experiments, we find that the method often generates useful approximations for industries with hundreds of firms and in some cases even tens of firms.

 Suggested Citation: Suggested Citation